GaelBn/BRREWABC/README.md

-BRREWABC (Batched Resilient and Rapid Estimation Workflow through Approximate Bayesian Computation, pronounced “brew abc”: /bruː ˌeɪ.biːˈsiː/) : an R package designed to facilitate inference through a parallelized Approximate Bayesian Computation Sequential Monte Carlo (ABC SMC) algorithm.
+BRREWABC (Batched Resilient and Rapid Estimation Workflow through Approximate Bayesian Computation, pronounced “brew abc”: /bruː ˌeɪ.biːˈsiː/) : an R package designed to facilitate inference through parallelized Approximate Bayesian Computation algorithms (Sequential Monte Carlo (ABC SMC), rejection).
 This package streamlines the process of conducting Bayesian inference for complex models by implementing efficient parallelization techniques.

 ## Overview

+### ABC-rejection

+The ABC rejection algorithm approximates the posterior distribution by sampling parameters from a prior, simulating data, and then calculating a distance between the summary statistics of the simulated and observed data.
+If this distance falls within a predefined tolerance, the parameters are accepted.
+This process is repeated until a sufficient number of parameter sets are accepted, approximating the posterior distribution of the parameters given the observed data.

+### ABC-SMC

 The algorithm used corresponds to an Approximate Bayesian Computation approach using a Sequential Monte Carlo sampler.
 This iterative